AngelS017/ABC-algorithm-for-TSP/README.md

 ## :memo: About The Project <a id="about-the-project"></a>

+This repository gathers the implementation, experimentation and analysis of a variant of the **Artificial Bee Colony (ABC)** algorithm applied to the **Traveling Salesman Problem (TSP)**.
+What is presented here is a practical and reproducible study whose primary goal is to evaluate how different techniques for generating new solutions (mutation operators: swap, insertion, k-opt) and hyperparameter configurations affect tour quality and computational cost on a real instance (the **Luxembourg dataset** from the University of Waterloo collection).

+The project includes a modular Python implementation (installable package abc-tsp), utilities to load .tsp files, compute Euclidean distances and evaluate tours, and a notebook that walks through the experimental workflow (training, hyperparameter grid search via grid_search_abc(), and result visualization).
+Comparative tests show that k-opt operators achieve the best solutions for this instance, using the best hyperparameter combination found out that the **ABC** solver reaches **competitive solutions** in far less time than the exact solver (**Concorde**), although the final tour length remains slightly larger.

 ## :wrench: Prerequisites <a id="prerequisites"></a>

 The following open source packages are used to develop this project: